sebastian-heinz/Arrowgene.MonsterHunterOnline/README.md

 The Structure name should follow the name in the `csproto.xml` file, without the `Cs` prefix.

-They need to extend the `CsStructure` class, as it provides convenience methods for parsing.
+They need to extend the `Structure` class, as it provides convenience methods for parsing.
 ```
-public class MultiNetIpInfo : CsStructure
+public class MultiNetIpInfo : Structure
 ```

 All its properties, and array values should be initialized in the constructor: